sarvasvkulpati/FuzzyReverseIndex/README.md

 This was vaguely inspired by the [Memwalker](https://arxiv.org/pdf/2310.05029.pdf) paper.

-This is just me documenting my explorations so far.
+(This is just me documenting my explorations so far.
+NOT a super clean or well documented repo!
+The main code is in main.py but it's pretty messy.
+Try forking it on replit to experiment.)

 ## What is this?